ashaldenkov/clothing-store/README.md

-# Clothing Store – MERN Fullstack E-commerce SPA
+# Fashion Store – MERN Fullstack E-commerce SPA

-A full-stack MERN web application for a modern clothing store with a responsive design, smooth animations, and both admin and customer portals.
-Features secure authentication, Stripe payments, and advanced product filtering.
+A full-stack MERN web application for a modern fasion store with a responsive design, smooth animations, and both admin and customer portals.
+Features secure authentication, Stripe payments, and product filtering.

 ## 🌐 Live Demo